Didier Drogba: Galatasaray

 Drogba argued that he had not been paid his wages by the club and asked FIFA, the sport's governing body, to invalidate his contract.
 In February 2013, FIFA granted a temporary license for him to play for Galatasaray pending the outcome of the contract dispute.

 On 15 February, Drogba scored his debut goal for Galatasaray just five minutes after coming off the bench against Akhisar Belediyespor in a match that ended 2–1.
-On 9 April, Drogba scored his first goal for Galatasaray in the Champions League quarter-final game, against Real Madrid.
+On 9 April, he scored his first goal for Galatasaray in the Champions League quarter-final game, against Real Madrid.
 On 20 April, Drogba scored twice in a match against Elazigspor that ended 3–1.

 He won his first title with Galatasaray on 5 May, with a 4–2 win over Sivasspor.
 In Galatasary's derby match against Istanbul rivals Fenerbahçe on 12 May, Drogba and his Ivorian teammate Emmanuel Eboue were subjects of racist chants from opposing fans in the team's 2–1 loss, but no fine or bans were handed down to the supporters or the club.
 On 11 August, he scored the only goal in the 2013 Turkish Super Cup against the same opponents, and he scored two second-half goals in a 2–1 away win against fellow city rivals Beşiktaş on 22 September, although the match was abandoned due to hooliganism from fans of the opponents.